keepthrifty/keepthrifty.github.io/_posts/2017/2017-01-30-introducing-retirement-freedom.md

 ---

-One of the biggest challenges for people working toward financial freedom is _patience_.
-You've got all the right systems set up to get you there but there aren't many victories to celebrate along the way.
-With that in mind, I'm going to give you one to add to the list.
+One of the biggest challenges when working toward financial independence is _patience._ Once you're [tracking your spending](https://thrifty.keepthrifty.com), minimizing waste, and investing responsibly, there's a lot of waiting.
+Compounding growth is amazing, but it takes time!

-As a refresher, _financial freedom_ is the point when you no longer have to bring in active income to maintain your lifestyle.
+As a refresher, _financial independence_ is when you no longer have to bring in active income to maintain your lifestyle.
 A rough rule of thumb is that you'll need to save 25 times your anticipated annual expenses.

-This is the granddaddy of all financial goals - once you achieve financial freedom, money shouldn't have a hold on you anymore.
+Financial independence is _the granddaddy of all financial goals._ Once you're there, money shouldn't have a hold on you anymore.

-But I didn't want to wait until I'm all the way there to celebrate - so I created ___Retirement Freedom___ as an intermediate milestone.
-Here's my definition:
+But the road to financial independence usually lasts for many years.
+And there aren't many opportunities to celebrate along the way.

+With that in mind, we came up with our own intermediate milestone.
+We call it ___Retirement Freedom.___

+Here's our definition:

-{% include tweet-link.html tweet-text="_Your retirement accounts are big enough for you to retire at 65 even if you stop contributing today_" %}
+> {% include tweet-link.html tweet-text="_Your retirement accounts are big enough for you to retire at 65 even if you stopped contributing today_" %}

-In other words - if you never put another penny in your retirement accounts but they'll still grow big enough for you to retire at age 65, congratulations - _you're retirement free_!
+If you never put another penny in your retirement accounts but they'd still grow to allow you to retire at age 65, congratulations - _you're retirement free!_

+## The Retirement Rocket

+I love analogies, so here's one that captures Retirement Freedom well.

+Imagine a rocket taking a capsule into outer space.
+There's a ton of force needed to get off the ground, not to mention escaping earth's atmosphere.
+Once the payload is in space, the rocket has served its purpose.
+It separates from the capsule and burns up in the earth's atmosphere.

+_If financial independence is getting to the moon, Retirement Freedom is the point where the rocket separates from the payload._

+You've done your hard work saving and have taken care of the toughest part.
+Armed with the security of a future retirement, you can direct your attention to the fun of navigating the financial cosmos._

+## What Retirement Freedom Buys You

+> {% include tweet-link.html tweet-text="When you know that you've secured age 65 retirement, you can focus on making the most of the time between now and then" %}

+If your income no longer has to cover saving for retirement, all you're responsible for is your annual expenses and building a bit of a safety fund.

+With that, you can have the flexibility to live better __now__.
+You could:

+- Reduce your hours at work or take a lower-stress job
+- Take more time to travel while you're young
+- hustle hard and bring that retirement date in from age 65 to age 40.

+For me, reaching Retirement Freedom provided the financial confidence to leave my 9 to 5 job and take a [one-year mini-retirement]({% post_url 2017/2017-07-11-one-year-mini-retirement %}).

+Reaching _Retirement Freedom_ takes some of the pressure off the path to financial independence.
+With your newfound flexibility, you might be able to live pieces of your dream life even earlier.

+Have I sold you on the concept yet? _Good._

-So, how can you figure out if you're there?
+So how can you know whether you're there or not?

 ## Retirement Freedom Calculation

-The calculation here is fairly simple.
+If you're not interested in the math, feel free to [jump ahead](#its-spreadsheet-time).
+Otherwise, let's dive in.

 Let's call `Rt` your retirement funds today and `g` the rate you expect your retirement funds to grow with no contributions.
-If your projected retirement funds at age 65 is called `R65`, then:
+If we call `R65` your projected retirement funds at age 65, then:

     R65 = Rt * (1+g)^(65-age)

 Let's call `Et` your expected retirement annual expenses (in today's dollars).
 We'll call `t` your expected tax rate on your retirement funds and `i` your expected rate of inflation.
+Finally, let's call `r` your chosen [safe withdrawal rate]({% post_url 2017/2017-07-25-safe-withdrawal-rate-4-percent-relevant %}).

-If your necessary retirement fund stash at age 65 is called `E65`, then:
+If we call `E65` your target retirement funds at age 65, then:

-    E65 = Et * (1+i)^(65-age) / (1-t) * 25
+    E65 = Et * (1+i)^(65-age) / (1-t) / r

-If `R65` is greater than `E65` _and your assumptions hold true_, you already have enough set aside to cover your retirement expenses.
-Congrats - you've achieved retirement freedom for age 65 (RF65).
+If your assumptions hold true, and you find that `R65` is greater than `E65`, then I'd like to say __congrats - you're Retirement Free for age 65!__

 Pretty awesome, right?

-## What Retirement Freedom Buys You

-Think of the mental freedom in knowing that you _will_ retire at 65 regardless of your contributions from here on out.
-No worries about failing pension plans or social security; you've already got everything covered.

-Once you've achieved Retirement Freedom, you gain incredible peace of mind.
-No longer are you questioning when, or if, you'll be retiring.
-When you know you can comfortably retire _at worst_ at age 65, your attention now can shift to making the most out of the time between now and then.

-## The Retirement Rocket

-Whenever I think about Retirement Freedom and financial freedom, I have a vision of a rocket taking a capsule into outer space.
-There's a ton of force needed to get off the ground, not to mention escaping earth's atmosphere.
-Once the payload is in space, however, the rocket has served its purpose.
-It separates from the capsule and burns up in the earth's atmosphere.

-Retirement Freedom is getting you off of earth's surface and into outer space.
-At that point, you've taken care of the toughest part.
-Armed with the security of your imminent retirement, you can direct your attention to the fun of navigating the financial cosmos.

-Do you want to speed up your retirement - _maybe instead of RF65, you want to target RF45_?
-Or do you want to spend your time working only on things you find fun that can cover the bills?

-If your income no longer has to cover retirement, all you're responsible for covering in the interim is your annual expenses and a bit of a safety fund.
-With that, you can have the flexibility to try a whole lot of new things with your career, living situation, etc.

-## Are You Retirement Free Yet?

-If you've read much on this site before, you're probably expecting a spreadsheet at this point.

-The formula above is great and all, but it's much more fun to analyze how you stand on Retirement Freedom using a spreadsheet instead of a calculator.
+## It's Spreadsheet Time

+_You didn't think I was going to make you do these calculations by hand, did you?_

-With that in mind, here's your present for today: [The Keep Thrifty Retirement Freedom Spreadsheet][spreadsheet]
+I'm pleased to present you with the Keep Thrifty Retirement Freedom Calculator in spreadsheet format:

+- Google Sheets: [Keep Thrifty Retirement Freedom Calculator][spreadsheet]
+- Downloadable MS Excel File: [Keep Thrifty Retirement Freedom Calculator]({{site.url}}/assets/spreadsheets/keep-thrifty-retirement-freedom.xlsx)

 [![The Keep Thrifty Retirement Freedom Spreadsheet]({{site.url}}/assets/img/posts/2017-01-30-introducing-retirement-freedom/retirement-freedom-spreadsheet.jpg)][spreadsheet]

-If you click on the link, you can get your own copy of the sheet using Google Sheets.
-Enter in your information and you'll see:

-- Whether you've already achieved Retirement Freedom
+Get the sheet in whatever format you prefer and enter your information.
+You can see where you stand for Retirement Freedom by looking in cell `F13`.

+You'll see one of the following:

+1. __Already There!__ - Congrats rockstar - you've done a great job so far and you should go celebrate!
-- When you'll achieve Retirement Freedom based on your current monthly retirement contributions
+2. __A date__ - This is when you're projected to hit Retirement Freedom based on your current contributions.
+You’ve got two options to improve your date: increasing contributions and/or reducing your expected expenses.
-- If cell E10 is blank, then your current contributions aren't enough for you to hit retirement by the age you set.
+3. __Never :(__ - Based on what you've entered, you're not on track to be able to retire at the age you put in.
+Adjust your "Target Retirement Age" to see when you actually _can_ retire.
+Then look at your contributions and your expected retirement expenses to see how you can improve.

 Go ahead and play around.
-It can take a bit for Google's servers to compute everything, so be patient.
+Using the fields can lead you to some pretty interesting scenarios.

+## Retirement Freedom Scenarios

-Here are some of the fun scenarios I found using the spreadsheet:
+Here are some of our favorite scenarios using the spreadsheet:

-- I'm on-track to hit Retirement Freedom in April of 2020 (shortly after our goal of when we'll achieve debt freedom)
-- I've already got enough put away to retire at age 70
+- Without my projected pension payout, we could stop contributing to our retirement accounts and still retire at age 70.
+- If we include my projected pension payout, _we've already hit Retirement Freedom!_ Time for the happy dance :)
-- A baby born today could be Retirement Free by their 18th birthday if their parents made a monthly contribution of just $169 (assuming $20,000 annual expenses).
+- A baby born today could be Retirement Free by their 18th birthday.
+At $20,000 annual retirement expenses, their parents would only need to make a monthly contribution of $169 from birth to age 18.
 Wouldn't that be a nice graduation present?
-This smells a bit like [Mr. Groovy's Junior IRA](http://freedomisgroovy.com/junior-ira-nutshell/){: target="_blank"}
+This feels a bit like [Mr. Groovy's Junior IRA](http://freedomisgroovy.com/junior-ira-nutshell/){: target="_blank"} concept.

-If you haven't gotten to financial freedom yet, consider making Retirement Freedom an intermediate target.
-With [29% of households age 55 and older having __zero__ retirement savings](http://www.gao.gov/products/GAO-15-419){: target="_blank"}, you're doing pretty well if you can achieve it!

-_Play around with the spreadsheet a bit.
-Have you already hit Retirement Freedom?
-If not, when will you get there?
-What opportunities will open up for you once you hit Retirement Freedom?_
+If you haven’t reached financial independence, consider Retirement Freedom as a stepping stone.
+It’s a great way to celebrate progress on your path and gives you new options between now and retirement.

+> {% include tweet-link.html tweet-text="When saving stops being a necessity, your world fills with options" %}

+What could achieving Retirement Freedom do for you?

+_How do your numbers shake out?
+When will you reach Retirement Freedom?
+How would you live once you got there?_

 [spreadsheet]: https://docs.google.com/spreadsheets/d/17jDUnWwUz9rJyMUIv3W2QdP2J9MWMSsdL2AjuaZv3D0/copy?usp=sharing
 {: target="_blank"}